OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-09.md

 ## 1 Chronicles 9:14

-> From the Levites: Shemaiah the son of Hasshub, the son of Azrikam, the son of Hashabiah, from the sons of Merari;
+> From the Levites: Shemaiah, descendant of Hasshub, Azrikam, and Hashabiah, from the sons of Merari;

 ---

 ## 1 Chronicles 9:15

 > and Bakbakkar, Heresh, and Galal;
-> and Mattaniah the son of Mica, the son of Zichri, the son of Asaph;
+> and Mattaniah, descendant of Mica, Zichri, and Asaph;

 ---

 ## 1 Chronicles 9:16

-> and Obadiah the son of Shemaiah, the son of Galal, the son of Jeduthun;
+> and Obadiah, descendant of Shemaiah, Galal, and Jeduthun;
-> and Berechiah the son of Asa, the son of Elkanah, who lived in the settlements of the Netophathites.
+> and Berechiah, descendant of Asa and Elkanah, who lived in the settlements of the Netophathites.

 ---